-I have been living in Sydney for a few months now and during this time I have explored this city from top to bottom, from the well-known Instagram spots to secret hidden photo locations that only the locals know.
+I have been living in Sydney for over a year now and during this time I have explored this city from top to bottom, from the well-known Instagram spots to secret hidden photo locations that only the locals know.
 So without further ado, here I present to you the most Instagrammable places in Sydney including some lesser well-known spots!

 As Sydney is a big city I have split up the Instagrammable locations into: